Search

 What is the difference between a sudden cardiac arrest and a heart attack?

-• Sudden cardiac arrest is when the heart suddenly stops beating.
-It is usually caused by an electrical problem inside the heart, but there are other causes too.
-If someone is in cardiac arrest, they will be unresponsive (unconscious) and not breathing normally , or at all.
+A sudden cardiac arrest is different to a heart attack.
 Sometimes a heart attack can lead to a sudden cardiac arrest.
 If you or someone is having a suspected heart attack, getting help as soon as possible can help prevent a cardiac arrest.

 What is cardiopulmonary resuscitation (CPR)?